When did practical completion of the works take place?

 The employer gaining access does not automatically lead to practical completion.

 Castelli and Cola

-I am minded to refer to Impressa Castelli v Cola Holdings Ltd, (2002):
+I refer to Impressa Castelli v Cola Holdings Ltd, (2002):

 The contract provided entitlement for the employer to gain access to part or all of the works.
 Yet, this presence on site did not affect his entitlement to deduct liquidated damages.

 The contractor argued that the employer had taken partial possession of the whole works.
 In keeping with an earlier Skanska Corporation v Anglo Amsterdam corporation case (2002), no liquidated damages were payable.